anushan001/FourAcesContracts/Membership.md

 MUST pay the fee; if they fail to do so, the M.O.G.
 MAY issue a citation that is up to three times as high as the original fee (treble damages).

+These fees do NOT apply if someone has a reasonable excuse (for example a revision session)

 ***Definitions:***

   - *missing a game* is when a Member is present within the Casino, but